The Path Profile Settings button brings up a dialog to control various settings of the Path Profile.

 The 3D Display options can render a terrain cutaway in the 3D viewer.
-These settings allow cutting a cross section into the 3D terrain display and showing the profile graph.
-This can be done either with a single cutaway, or a four-way terrain cutaway.
-The four-way cutaway uses the Max. distance from Path in the Elevation Corridor settings above to build the cutaway.
+These settings allow for cutting a cross-section into the 3D terrain display and showing the profile graph.
+This can be done with either a single cutaway or a four-way cutaway.
+The four-way cutaway uses the Max. distance from Path in the Elevation Corridor settings above to build the width of the cutaway.
 See more information here.

 Display Location of Each Line Vertex - Shows the intermediate path vertices as yellow dots.

 Draw Selected Line Path - When the path profile is generated from a 3D line feature, such as a flight line or pipeline, check this option to display the line on the profile window.

 This example shows the path profile of a powerline with this setting enabled.
 Both the powerline and the terrain are shown on the profile view.